The 2017 Festival has been put to bed for the year – you can see who won on the 2017 Finalists page <6

 And we are rewarding awesome work!
 Yes, really!
 Rabbit Heart will be awarding prizes at the viewing party in October!
 Best Overall Picture will win $200, and there will be $100 prizes in categories for Best Animation, Best Music in a Video, Best Phone/ Smartphone Production, Best Under 1 Minute, and Best Valentine.

 Did I mention the viewing party and awards ceremony?
 Yes, that’s right – in 2018 we will be back for our fifth here in Worcester, MA, where there will be a rollicking good screening party in October (and maybe another matinee screening too!)
 Winners will be announced, popcorn will be served, and the guests will be glamorous!
 OMG, SO MUCH FUN!
 You can see the pictures from the 2017 party at Nick’s on the Show page, and view the finalists’ videos on our YouTube page.

 **Ok ok, video.
 Or that digital place where pictures dance pretty to sound.
 You know, like a movie.

 ***No performance!
 No one reading the poem.
 Not even a little bit.
 Upworthy & Button have that covered, they do it right and delightfully.
 It’s just not what’s going on here.

 And!
 Great news!
-Rabbit Heart was honored for a third year with a grant from the WAC & MCC!
+Rabbit Heart was honored in 2017 for a third year with a grant from the WAC & MCC!
 Here’s the official language –

 This program is supported in part by a grant from the Worcester Arts Council, a local agency which is supported by the Massachusetts Cultural Council, a state agency.